 Please note that dancers are placed in classes by SDC instructors.
-SDC offers developmentally-based classes for preschool through fourth grade and skill-based classes; detailed information is provided in our Class Guide at registration.
+SDC offers developmentally-based classes for preschool through fourth grade and skill-based classes for fourth grade and up.

 Classes for the 2018-2019 Dance Season

 Beginning at fourth grade and Level 4, we offer skill-based classes where progress is measured primarily on technical progress and maturity.
 Some dancers at Level 4 may have more experience than others, but all dancers will be introduced to the same technique from our curriculum.
 Ballet, Tap, Jazz, Hip Hop, and Modern are offered at this level.
 Some dancers may be eligible for Broadway Jazz or Lyrical Jazz.